 There is a possible marriage of William Lewis & Mary Ann Evans in 1896 in Swansea ( Volume 11a, Page 1409).

-UK Soldiers who died in the Great War 1914-19 accessible on www.ancestry.co.uk confirms the regimental information above and tells us he was born in Morriston, Glamorganshire and that his residence was Queensferry.
+UK Soldiers who died in the Great War 1914-19 accessible on www.ancestry.co.uk confirms the regimental information above left and tells us he was born in Morriston, Glamorganshire and that his residence was Queensferry.
 It adds that he enlisted in Shotton and that he ‘died of wounds’.
 This source tells us he was formerly 63022 R.A.M.C.
 His medal card, also on ‘Ancestry’ details his medal entitlement.

 There is an index card for Lewis Thomas Griffiths in the Flintshire Roll of Honour at The County Record Office in Hawarden (Flintshire WW1 Index Card F16 Queensferry) It confirms the regimental details above and adds the address 50, Station Road, Queensferry.
 Griffith was one of the first to enlist as his Flintshire WW1 Index card states his period of service as being 3 years, so he enlisted in 1914 and died of wounds in 1917.
 He was 20 years old and the only son.
 The card was signed by M.A.
 Lewis on the 25th September 1919.

 Griffith Thomas Lewis is commemorated on a family gravestone in St. Deniol’s Churchyard, Hawarden.